Does Planned Parenthood Offer Prenatal Care?

 Why then does Planned Parenthood call itself “Planned Parenthood”?
 Why do its supporters claim it provides health services that it does not?
 As Live Action president Lila Rose says: “Its executives are conducting a false campaign to preserve the group’s public image.”

-To put it simply: they are trying to cover up their lies so they can continue garnering public approval, doing more abortions, and making more money.
-(From 2019-2020, PP made over $1.6 billion—and about $583,350 every day from abortions alone).
+To put it simply: they are trying to cover up their lies so they can continue garnering public approval, performing more abortions, and making more money.
+(In FY 2021-2022, Planned Parenthood made over $1.9 billion, performed 374,155 abortions, and made approximately $280,616,250 from abortions alone.)

 This is also why its supporters claim that Planned Parenthood provides other essential healthcare services like mammograms and ultrasounds—another stretch of the truth.